Invoker Thorns Crusader Speed Farming Variation

 Parts of the skill and passive selection will overlap with the base Greater Rift progression build, but others will have to change according to the task at hand.
 Ability to cross over great distances faster and more efficiently take precedence.

-- Punish Celerity, Steed Charge Endurance and Iron Skin Flash will remain in your active skill lineup from the progression build.
+- Slash Zeal, Steed Charge Draw and Quarter and Bombardment Barrels of Spikes will remain in your active skill lineup from the progression build.
+Use Iron Skin Flash for extra mobility.

 - When speedfarming, the additional durability of Laws of Justice or extra attack speed of Laws of Valor will be overkill, so you can safely swap this slot out for the movement speed buffs of Laws of Hope Wings of Angels.